Taran05/Python_Training_Consultadd/README.md

 ## Day-2 (Flask) :

-* Create a Flask application having model "Departments" and "Employee" , should have Department ID , Department Name , Manager ( should be an employee ).           * Implement CRUD operation.
+* Create a Flask application having model "Departments" and "Employee" , should have Department ID , Department Name , Manager ( should be an employee ).
+* Implement CRUD operations.
 * Try to dockerize the app.

 ## Links :